MailTape/MailTape-v1/_posts/2017-06-04-Olimpia-Splendid.md

 _Sanjay_: **"**Olimpia Splendid made me want to explore the Finnish DIY scene I was completely ignorant of before seeing them at Cafe OTO in London last year.
 Their music traipses along on hot ash, occasionally striking something sharp or sinking in a few inches, but mostly just indiscernibly searing the skin.
 I think Jukka-Pekka ([and its video](https://www.youtube.com/watch?v=ULuR2quJ6U0)) capture the band pretty accurately for a Sunday morning, though. **"**

 ## Marisa Anderson - In the Valley of the Sun
-_Sanjay_: **"**The last time I saw Marisa Anderson live was in a small loft in Glasgow**"**
+_Sanjay_: **"**The last time I saw [Marisa Anderson](https://marisaandersonmusic.com/) live was in a small loft in Glasgow**"**

 ## Karen Gwyer - Judd Drums
 _Sanjay_: **"**An oldie but a goodie from London-based musician, [Karen Gwyer](http://karengwyer.com/).
 This track was produced after London's Public Information label invited some contemporary artists to reinterpret the work of electronics pioneer [F.C.
 Judd](https://en.wikipedia.org/wiki/Fred_Judd).
 This track fills the space around the source material with percussion and lolling melodic lines, using the "fiddly complexity" of Judd's rhythms from 'Drum Song' as a springboard to have some real fun.**"**

 ## Carla dal Forno - You Know What It's Like
-_Sanjay_: **"**The title track from Carla dal Forno's debut album, _You Know What It’s Like_, feels like it lurks somewhere in the familiar shadowy greys and stark minimalism of much of her previous ouput.
+_Sanjay_: **"**The title track from [Carla dal Forno](https://www.facebook.com/carladalfornoyes/)'s debut album, 'You Know What It’s Like', feels like it lurks somewhere in the familiar shadowy greys and stark minimalism of much of her previous ouput.
 It opens with a distorted, wind-chime sort of jingling before the drums kick in with a relentlessly steady beat.
 A perfect end to this hypnotic and dreamy issue.**"**

 <p id="outroduction">That's all for today!
 Thanks to Heta, Jonna and Katri for their brilliant selections, and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for the great illustration!
 And if you're eligible to vote in the UK on 8th June, remember to [unite against barbarism](https://www.tactical2017.com/).</p>